nvrml/SQLscripts/README.md

 # SQLscripts
 A repository for my SQL scripts

-This SQL script is a basic outline script for creating two tables: One with NFL Teams and other with NFL Players.
+These SQL scripts are basic structures for listing NFL players.

-Currently, the NFL TEAMS table has a column for Team Owner
+There might be more to come, and also maybe bigger projects built on top of these basic scripts